Developer Guide

 Test case:

-edit 1 r/volunteer n/alex
+edit 1 r/volunteer n/alexfollowed byundo

 Expected: After the first command is executed, the first person in the volunteer list has their name edited to “alex”, the logs previously associated with “Alex Yeoh” now display “alex” as the volunteer associated with them.